John Oldham (poet): Life and work

-Tho' he instructs the Heels and you the Head."
+Tho' he instructs the Heels and you the Head.

-By then his poetry had already been published, and he received an unexpected visit at the school from an illustrious party including the Earl of Rochester, Charles Sedley and the Earl of Dorset (part of the "merry gang", as Andrew Marvell called them), who wished to express their appreciation of his work.
+By then his poetry had already been published, and he received an unexpected visit at the school from an illustrious party including the Earl of Rochester, Charles Sedley and the Earl of Dorset (part of the "Merry Gang", as Andrew Marvell called them), who wished to express their appreciation of his work.

-He left the Whitgift school in 1678 and took up the post of tutor to the grandsons of a retired Judge, Sir Edward Thurland, in the vicinity of Reigate in Surrey.
-It was during this period that he composed and had published his satires against the Jesuits, at a time when popular anger was being stirred up against Catholics in England by the "Popish plot".
+Oldham left the Whitgift School in 1678 and took up the post of tutor to the grandsons of a retired judge, Sir Edward Thurland, in the vicinity of Reigate in Surrey.
+It was during this period that he composed and had published his satires against the Jesuits, at a time when popular anger was being stirred up against Catholics in England by the "Popish Plot".
 In 1680, he became, for a short time, tutor to the son of Sir William Hicks, through whom he made the acquaintance of the notable physician Dr. Richard Lower.
-Under his influence he took up the study of medicine for a year before returning to his poetic muse.
+Under Lower's influence, Oldham took up the study of medicine for a year, before returning to poetry.

-Oldham settled in London and was introduced to John Dryden, with whom he became close friends.
+Oldham settled in London and was introduced to John Dryden, England's first Poet Laureate, with whom he became close friends.
 He entered fashionable society (said to be centred on Will's Coffee House), and was approached by the Earl of Kingston-upon-Hull to be a private chaplain to his household.
 Oldham turned down the post but did accept the hospitality of the Earl at his seat at Holme Pierrepont Hall in Nottinghamshire.

-It was here that he died of smallpox, on 9 December 1683, aged only 30.
-He may also have suffered from tuberculosis during his lifetime.
-The Earl of Kingston-upon-Hull had a monument, possibly designed by Grinling Gibbons, erected over Oldham's grave in St. Edmund's Church in Holme Pierrepont.
-John Dryden wrote an elegy on his death.
+Style

 Oldham was a satirist who imitated the classical Satires of Juvenal.
-His best-known works are A Satire Upon a Woman Who by Her Falsehood and Scorn Was the Death of My Friend, written in 1678 and A Satire against Virtue, written in 1679.
+His best-known works are "A Satire Upon a Woman Who by Her Falsehood and Scorn Was the Death of My Friend", written in 1678, and "A Satire against Virtue", written in 1679.
 During his lifetime, his poetry was published anonymously.
 His translations of Juvenal were published after his death.
+Oldham has been criticised for weaknesses in his rhyming and rhythm; but the critic Ken Robinson (1980) notes, "Oldham chose the rugged style of most of his satires: it was not imposed upon him by incapacity or carelessness."

-John Dryden was one of Oldham's admirers and upon his death Dryden expressed his admiration in "To the Memory of Mr. Oldham".
+Death

-Style
+It was here that Oldham died of smallpox at Holme Pierrepont, on 9 December 1683, aged only 30.
+He may also have suffered from tuberculosis during his lifetime.
+The Earl of Kingston-upon-Hull had a monument, possibly designed by Grinling Gibbons, erected over Oldham's grave in St Edmund's Church, Holme Pierrepont.

-Although regarded as a vigorous and passionate satirist, Oldham is often regarded as having been hampered by a poor ear for rhyme and rhythm.
-As Robinson (1980) has pointed out, however, "Oldham chose the rugged style of most of his satires: it was not imposed upon him by incapacity or carelessness."
+John Dryden was one of Oldham's admirers and in a 1684 elegy "To the Memory of Mr. Oldham" lamented not having met him earlier and that he had died too young.